piusnmuhumuza/paakasa/paakasa-readme.md

 * [Markdown](https://www.markdownguide.org/basic-syntax/), Medium & Hashnode for this documenting my project.
 * [VS CODE](https://code.visualstudio.com/download) , [MySQL WorkBench](https://www.mysql.com/products/workbench/) for the SQL.
 * Google, LinkedIn & Medium for the tutorial reading material.
 * [Project Documentation](https://github.com/Ebuka456/Database-Design) by Okonkwo Chukwuebuka Malcom on github.
+* I also thought it a good practice to use [BARD](https://bard.google.com/) as a peer Programmer and for quickly researching complex syntax, terminologies to save time using google search or specific sites.
+Its important not to add sensitive information to Bard or any chatGPT platform and also ask questions that you are familiar with a a control measure incases of genAI hallucinations.
+*